Civil War 150: Desertion in the Union Army

 According to one report, fewer than 150 Union soldiers were killed for desertion.
 Lincoln would write countless letters and endorsements reducing the sentences of a soldier’s action from death to labor during the war.
 Even though the issue of desertion was a serious one, Lincoln found it difficult to shoot his own men.

-Connie Golding earned a bachelor's degree in History with a minor in Fine Arts from The George Washington University.
-She currently works as Groups Sales Manager at Ford’s Theatre.
+Connie Golding earned a bachelor’s degree in History with a minor in Fine Arts from The George Washington University.
+She is former Groups Sales Manager at Ford’s Theatre.